Lupeipei/The_Linux_command_line/Chapter_04.md

 #### Hard links
 **By default, every file has a single hard link that gives the file its name.** When we create a hard link, we create an additional directory entry for a file.

+- When thinking about hard links, it is helpful to imagine that files are made up of two parts: the data part containing the file's contents and the name part which holds the file's name.
+When we create hard links, we are actually creating additional name parts that all refer to the same data part.
+The system assigns a chain of disk blocks to what is called an **inode**, which is then associated with the name part.
+Each hard link therefore refers to a specific inode containing the file's contents.

+Use `ls -li`, you can see the inode of each file.

 Important limitations: